dcshock/glowing-adventure/README.md

-(bash) git-push (push the current branch to origin) (perl) git-sync (synchronizes all git repos in the current directory) (bash)(needs validation) git-merge branch_name (merge the current branch into the current branch)
+(bash) git-push (push the current branch to origin) (perl) git-sync (synchronizes all git repos in the current directory) (bash)(needs validation) git-merge branch_name (merge the current branch into the current branch) (bash) git-rm-merged-branches (Remove old branches that have been merged)
 ```